seeruk/tid/README.md

 +------------+---------+------------+------------+---------------+----------+---------+

 $ tid stop
-Stopped tracking 'Working on AI' (fdb6f0d)
+Stopped timer for 'Working on AI' (fdb6f0d)

 # Gone for lunch...

 $ tid resume
-Resumed tracking 'Working on AI' (fdb6f0d)
+Resumed timer for 'Working on AI' (fdb6f0d)

 # Forgot to add this!